Conditional Diffusion Based on Discrete Graph Structures for Molecular Graph Generation: Experiment

 \section{Experiment}

 In this section, we display the experimental results of the proposed discrete graph structure assisted diffusion framework on multiple datasets.
-We provide more experiment details in Appendix, and we will release the code in the future.
+We provide more experiment details in Appendix.
+Our code is provided in \href{https://github.com/GRAPH-0/CDGS}{https://github.com/GRAPH-0/CDGS}.